awsaavedra/awsaavedra.github.io/_posts/2019-10-12-perspectives-on-progress.md

 However, what I am interested in is not short term prediction or forecasting in this case.
 I have been searching for the perspectives on progress and how it will play out.
-Simply put, which school of thought is correct when it comes to the next 100 years?
+Simply put, which school of thought is correct when it comes to the next 100?

 # The One Off Event Scenario